You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 F.E.
 Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 Tires became a hot commodity as first bicycles and then automobiles became popular.
-In Guelph, several tire manufacturers entered into the market intent on making a profit.
+In Guelph, several tire manufacturers entered the market, intent on making a profit.
 The only one that lasted for more than a couple of years was F.E.
 Partridge Rubber.
-It was the largest and most successful of Guelph’s tire producing companies.
-First formed in Montreal, Quebec in 1915 and incorporated in 1916, it made its move to Guelph in 1916.
+It was the largest and most successful of Guelph’s tire-producing companies.
+First formed in Montreal, Quebec, in 1915 and incorporated in 1916, it made its move to Guelph in 1916.

 FE Partridge: The Man behind the Company

 In 1915, FE Partridge appears to have decided he no longer wanted to work for other companies.
-He made the decision to establish his own business going into partnership with Vincent Cooke.
+He decided to establish his own business, going into partnership with Vincent Cooke.
 The result was the F.E.
 Partridge Rubber Company.
-Its products were commonplace to the existing rubber companies – various rubber articles including druggist sundries and automotive inner tubes and tire accessories.
+Its products were commonplace to other existing rubber companies – various rubber articles, including druggist sundries, automotive inner tubes, and tire accessories.

-Although not a native of either Canada or Guelph, Partridge did become involve in various local social and industrial concerns.
+Although not a native of either Canada or Guelph, Partridge did become involved in various local social and industrial concerns.
 He shared with two other business owners the cost of sponsoring the Victoria Lawn Bowling club’s first tournament in 1919.
 Furthermore, he contributed to the industrial base of the city through the founding of another rubber-based manufacturer in Guelph.
 This one did not produce tires.
-Instead, it was created to produce footwear.
+Instead, it produced footwear.
 The company, a separate entity from Partridge Rubber, was Northern Rubber, located at the corner of Alice and Metcalfe.

 Partridge also took part in national organizations beneficial to his company.
-He was an active member of the influential Rubber Association of Canada.
-According to Footwear in Canada, he became one of its directors in 1921.
+He was a founding member of the influential Rubber Association of Canada.
+According to Footwear in Canada, he became one of its directors in 1920/21.
 He shared this position with two other notables in the rubber business:

 1. WH Miner, Montreal – Miner Rubber Company